Ask Pauline a Question

 • Easy and convenient payments via Visa payWave for purchases of up to $100

-• Eligible with Apple Pay and Samsung Pay
+• Eligible with Apple Pay, Samsung Pay, and Google Pay

 • After the balance transfer period has ended any unpaid balance reverts to the high cash advance rate